nnirror/wax/README.md

 When a device is selected, press `delete` or click the `x` button to delete the device.

 ## Device parameters
 Some devices have text inputs which allow the user to type in values to control the device.
 These text inputs accept numbers or expressions in [Facet](https://github.com/nnirror/facet), a live coding language based in JavaScript.
-Press `enter` to transmit the number or expression into the device.
+Press `enter` to transmit the number or expression into the device, or if on a mobile device, press the `regen` button.

+As an example, here are several useful Facet commands, which allow you add tunable randomness to device parameters:
+- `choose()`.
+For example: `choose([1,2,34]) // each time it's regenerated, it will choose either 1,2,3, or 4`
+- `rf()`.
+For example: `rf(-1,1) // random float between -1 and 1`
+- `ri()`.
+For example: `ri(10,60) // random integer between 10 and 60`

 ## Regenerating device parameters
 Some devices have a `regen` button which causes all device parameters to regenerate every time a signal connected to `regen` goes above 0.5.
 For static numbers, this will have no effect, but if the device parameter is written as Facet code, the resulting can be different each time it's generated.